 There are few requirements in place to implement biodiversity conservation measures on PMFL.
 The PMFLA requires registered landowners to meet objectives regarding soil conservation, water quality, fish habitat and critical wildlife habitat; these objectives support biodiversity but are too narrow to protect existing levels.
-In addition, while the legal means exists to designate all or part of a PMFL area as critical wildlife habitat, however this is not done.
-Other than these requirements, and compliance with the federal Fisheries Act and the BC Water Sustainability Act, PMFL owners face little in the way of requirements to conserve biological diversity.
-There are no requirements related to old forest, patch or wildlife tree retention, or maintenance of other structural and compositional elements that support biodiversity.
-Based on the evidence reviewed, biodiversity protection related to Old Growth on private managed forest land has been rated as specified risk.

-Other private landowners are subject to even fewer legislated requirements to conserve biodiversity than those registered in the PMFL program, the Fisheries Act and Water Sustainability Act are the two principle applicable acts.
+In and Water Sustainability Act are the two principle applicable acts.
 As a result of the absence of legislation governing forest management planning, best management practices, monitoring and/or data on other private land a specified risk is designated.

+Other private landowners are subject to even fewer legislated requirements to conserve biodiversity than those registered in the PMFL program, the Fisheries Act